RESEARCH

 “How great it would be if (Memory & Company) in Canada was to influence the future provision of day care in England.”

-York University and Memory & Company partners on app that trains the brain to learn again.
+York University and Memory & Company partner on brain-training app.

 The pilot project of this neuropasticity study is now in its second phase.
 It has already shown successes in slowing the progression of the disease, and in some cases, improving cognitive abilities.

-- 80% of our Members who participated in the study improved their cognitive functioning,
+80% of Members in the study improved cognitive functioning

-Baycrest, Art Gallery of Ontario, and Memory & Company partners on app to tap into the power of art.
+Baycrest, Art Gallery of Ontario and Memory & Company

 Alzheimer Society of Toronto chooses Memory & Company to partner for Minds in Motion.